PanicStation.org

 1. Save what you saw.

-2. Get your full reports from all three nationwide credit bureaus using the official site.
+2. Get your full reports from all three nationwide credit bureaus through the official site.

-3. Check whether this is “profile-only” or active identity theft.
+3. Check whether it is only personal information or possible identity theft.

-5. Dispute the unfamiliar address and employer with each bureau where it appears.
+5. Dispute the unfamiliar address or employer with each bureau where it appears.

-6. Also dispute with the company that supplied the data (the “furnisher”), if you can identify it.
+6. Dispute with the company that supplied the data, if you can identify it.

 7. If you suspect identity theft, file an FTC identity theft report.